mnagajaideepchowdary/CovidHealthTech/README.md

 # CovidHealthTech

-This web-based restaurant application has been developed for the accomplishment of the Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github, and EY.
+This web-based HEALTHCARE application has been developed for the accomplishment of the Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github, and EY.

+## DESCRIPTION:
+Innovative technology addresses COVID-19 information dissemination challenges.
+Counteracting misinformation, easing burden on facilities, and overcoming language barriers.
+Azure Health Bot ensures timely, credible information, empowering users and enhancing public health communication.
+Proactive measures mitigate spread, aligning with identified needs and opportunities.

 ## Azure Technologies Used